Personalizing captures

 ## Personalizing styles

-Style personalization lets you change CSS-based properties — such as background color or text color — using custom property values.
-This is useful for applying a customer's brand colors to a demo.
+Style personalization lets you change non-color CSS properties — such as font size, padding, or border radius — using String custom property values.

 <Steps>